darktable-org/dtdocs/content/lighttable/digital-asset-management/thumbnails.md

 author: "people"
 ---

 Each image in the current collection is represented by a thumbnail in the lighttable view and filmstrip module.
 A cache of the most recently used thumbnails is stored in a file on disk and loaded into memory at startup.
-The size of this cache can be adjusted in [preferences > cpu/gpu/memory](../../../preferences-settings/cpu-gpu-memory.md).
+The size of this cache can be adjusted in [preferences > processing > cpu/gpu/memory](../../../preferences-settings/processing#cpu--gpu--memory).

 # thumbnail creation